Christmas Getaway to Windsor Essex

 Kimberly Erin Davies, Walkaboot Travel | December 7th, 2018

-Note: please contact and event planners prior to visiting.
-Events change frequently and as this blog as posted in 2018, they may not be occurring this year.
+Note: please contact event planners prior to visiting.
+Events change frequently and as this blog was posted in 2018, they may not be occurring this year.
 This blog should be used for inspiration, and you can check out our Holiday Event Guide for current event listings.

 It’s December and you know what that means?
 It’s officially holiday season!
 I love the holidays, so it is not shocking that I would source out the best Christmas getaways in Ontario.
 Windsor Essex County has so many wonderful holiday offerings throughout November and December that I couldn’t resist checking them out.
 From tree lightings to parades to bumping into the big guy himself, I could not have been more impressed.
 Check out all the fun holiday activities Windsor and Essex County has in store and why you should visit when looking for Christmas getaways in Ontario.

 What a fun way to kick off the season!
-The lovely folks at the Iron Kettle Bed and Breakfast in Comber, Ontario put together a serious Christmas Tree Lighting bash.
-Driving through the quiet streets of sleepy Comber I had no idea what to expect when I came upon crowds of people dispersed throughout the property of this quiet bed and breakfast…it was like the whole town showed up!
+The lovely folks at the Iron Kettle Bread Boutique in Comber, Ontario put together a serious Christmas Tree Lighting bash.
+Driving through the quiet streets of sleepy Comber I had no idea what to expect when I came upon crowds of people dispersed throughout the property…it was like the whole town showed up!
 The house was open for everyone to enjoy, to see how it was laid out and how it has been restored.
 This was a true open house.